Why do deep convolutional networks generalize so poorly to small image transformations?: Ignoring the Sampling Theorem

 The failure of CNNs to generalize to image translations is particularly puzzling.
 Intuitively, it would seem that if all layers in a network are convolutional then the representation should simply translate when an image is translated.
 If the final features for classification are obtained by a global average pooling operation on the representation (as is done for example in ResNet50 and InceptionResNetV2) then these features should be invariant to translation.
 Where does this intuition fail?

-This intuition ignores the subsampling operation which is prevalent in modern CNNs, also known as "stride".
-This failure of translation invariance in systems with subsampling was explicitly discussed in Simoncelli et al.~\citep{simoncelli1992shiftable} who wrote "We cannot literally expect translation invariance in a system based on convolution and subsampling: translation of the input signal cannot produce simple translations of the transform coefficients, unless the translation is a multiple of each of the subsampling factors in the system".
-Since deep networks often contain many subsampling operations, the subsampling factor of the deep layers may be very large so that "literal" translation invariance only holds for very special translations.
+This intuition ignores the subsampling operation which is prevalent in modern CNNs, also known as ``stride''.
+This failure of translation invariance in systems with subsampling was explicitly discussed in~\citep{simoncelli1992shiftable} who wrote ``We cannot literally expect translation invariance in a system based on convolution and subsampling: translation of the input signal cannot produce simple translations of the transform coefficients, unless the translation is a multiple of each of the subsampling factors in the system''.
+Since deep networks often contain many subsampling operations, the subsampling factor of the deep layers may be very large so that ``literal'' translation invariance only holds for very special translations.
 In InceptionResnetV2, for example, the subsampling factor is 60, so we expect exact translation invariance to hold only for $\frac{1}{60^2}$ of possible translations.
+Indeed in~\cite{zhang2019making}, it was shown that invariance for modern CNNs does hold when the input pattern is shifted exactly by a multiple of the subsampling factors.

-Simoncelli et al. also defined a weaker form of translation invariance, which they called "shiftability" and showed that it can hold for systems with subsampling (this is related to weak translation invariance as defined by~\citep{lenc2015understanding}, see also \citep{esteves2017polar,cohen2014transformation} for related ideas applied to neural networks).
+Simoncelli et al. also defined a weaker form of translation invariance, which they called ``shiftability'' and showed that it can hold for systems with subsampling (this is related to weak translation invariance as defined by~\citep{lenc2015understanding}, see also \citep{esteves2017polar,cohen2014transformation} for related ideas applied to neural networks).
 Here we extend the {basic shiftability} result to show that when shiftability holds, then global average pooling will indeed yield invariant representations.

 We define $r(x)$ as the response of a feature detector at location $x$ in the image plane.
-We say that this response is "convolutional" if translating the image by any translation $\delta$ yields a translation of the response by the same $\delta$.
+We say that this response is ``convolutional" if translating the image by any translation $\delta$ yields a translation of the response by the same $\delta$.
 This definition includes cases when the feature response is obtained by convolving the input image with a fixed filter, but also includes combinations of linear operations and nonlinear operations that do not include any subsampling.

 We start by a trivial observation:

 {\bf Observation:} If $r(x)$ is convolutional then global pooling $r=\sum_x r(x)$ is translation invariant.

 {\bf Proof:} This follows directly from the definition of a convolutional response.
 If $r(x)$ is the feature response to one image and $r_2(x)$ is the feature response to the same image translated, then $\sum_x r(x)=\sum_x r_2(x)$ since the two responses are shifts of each other.